Authors Talk Editing—Guests: Merilyn Simonds & Wayne Grady

 During the course, you will be guided through the steps on your own familiar laptop.
 There will be opportunities to practice and trouble-shoot.
 Coffee and lunch breaks will give you time to network and process what you’ve learned.

-- macros to automate the most complicated or tedious tasks
+- Automate complicated or tedious tasks with macros.

-All registrants will be surveyed before the course to determine which topics they most want to focus on.
-Any material not covered in the workshop will be included in a 90-page reference document with demo video support, so you can keep learning on your own time and review what we covered when it comes time to put it to use.
+Registrants will be surveyed before the course to determine which topics they most want to focus on.
+Any material not covered in the workshop will be included in a 100-page handout with demo video support, so you can keep learning on your own time and review what we covered when it comes time to put it to use.

 What You Need